 1. Manages and automates the ‘req-to-check’ process pan-regionally, accounting for variances in the way dates and numbers are presented (and held in databases), currency management and exchange rates, languages, etc.

 2. Integrates the purchase to pay process with third party ERP and financial systems to streamline billing and make sure agencies and hires get paid on time, considering local labor laws, overtime arrangements, scheduling, time zones, etc.

 3. Exposes process performance and market stats, so it’s easier to determine pay rates to optimize time-to-fill by market taking into account local labor laws, pay rates, tax systems and regulations, etc

 VMS systems have evolved to support demands for greater control and governance over indirect staffing spend

 Now existing for over two decades, the VMS technology market has consistently re-invented itself to keep up to date with the latest changes in the contingent workforce industry.
 The very latest innovations include integration of artificial intelligence (in areas including voting, screening, testing, background checks, chat bot driven customer service, etc.), the progressive use of big data and cloud computing tech ecosystems, the adoption of Direct Sourcing (DS) modules to cater for new ways of sourcing talent in the gig economy.

-This is where the next generation VMS comes in.
 Like other markets, the Vendor Management Software sector has been transformed by digital innovations like AI, chatbots, robotic process automation, and advances in data integration standards and methods.
 It means, when selecting a VMS, it’s not as straight-forward as it used to be.
 One could argue that the current state of the art has moved way beyond ‘the VMS’ to something different. should have the ability to embrace innovation, be mobile ready, harness data analytics to drive hiring decisions, govern supplier behaviors, and ultimately select your channel partners.